KamruzzamanAsif/l3-fastapi-osmthome-backend/README.md

 ├── README.md
 ```

-## 2. Structure Overview
+### Structure Overview
 * l3-fastapi-osmthome-backend is the root directory
-* src contains all the independent modules and global .py files
+* src contains all the independent modules and global python files
 * test directory contains all the test cases for each independent module
 * .env contains all the environment variables
 * .env.example is the skeleton of the .env file